-For this year I am unlikely to take ANY PR or media jobs due to lack of time with my new salon.
+For this time I won’t be taking ANY PR or media jobs due to lack of time with my new Salon/Spa.
 I don’t want guest or sponsored posts or advertising at the moment, thank you.

 I’m also unlikely to reply – I’m really sorry as I know this is rude, but I have so little time at the moment.